opendatasoft/ods-documentation/source/using_api/v2/query_language.rst

 Geometry
 ^^^^^^^^

-Geometry literals are defined with a ``geom`` keyword followed by a valid geomtry expression enclosed in single quotes.
+Geometry literals are defined with a ``geom`` keyword followed by a valid geometry expression enclosed in single quotes.
 Supported geometry expression are :

 - WKT/WKB : https://en.wikipedia.org/wiki/Well-known_text
 - GEOJSON